Main focus: Crime, Tech, Cyber & Crime

 Willing to travel for an event.

-Sonja Peteranderl is an investigative journalist and co-founder of BuzzingCities Lab, a think tank focusing on digitalization and security in informal settlements such as the favelas in Brazil or townships in South Africa.
-She covers global politics, tech and media trends, security, justice and organized crime/cyber crime and has worked as a senior editor at Wired Germany magazine, and as a freelance foreign correspondent for German media such as Spiegel Online, Wired, Zeit Online, Impulse magazine or journalist magazine in several Latin American countries, the US and China.
+Sonja Peteranderl is an editor at the foreign desk at DER SPIEGEL and founder of BuzzingCities Lab, a think tank focusing on urban violence, technology and transformation in informal settlements worldwide.
+She covers global affairs, tech, security , justice and organized crime, urban violence, gender-based violence/digital violence, cyber & crime and has worked as a technology editor at DER SPIEGEL, as a senior editor at Wired Germany magazine, and as a freelance foreign correspondent for German media such as Spiegel Online, Wired, Zeit Online, Impulse magazine or journalist magazine in several Latin American countries, in the US or China.
 She is a fellow of the Bosch foundation`s "Media Ambassadors China - Germany" program, Otto-Brenner-Stiftung/Netzwerk Recherche, the foreign journalism program of The German National Academic Foundation/Besser Foundation and has received several grants for her international investigations.

 A questionable business model of the global arms industry is emerging, leading from the theater of war to the holiday island of Sardinia, where the Rheinmetall subsidiary RWM Italia supplies a global bomb supermarket – as part of a Matrushka system that includes lucrative deals with partners in the Middle East.
 With the "internationalization strategy", a network of subsidiaries and joint ventures abroad, companies like Rheinmetall are in a position to circumvent local arms laws and controls, which are actually intended to prevent military equipment with German DNA from being used in war zones such as Yemen.This talk is in: English